 Generally Accepted Accounting Principles Relating to Capitalizing Initial Costs and Website Development Costs.
-Costs of software used to integrate a database with a website.
+Costs of software used to integrate a database with a website are also included in capital expenditures.
 Website Development Costs As the site develops, the development costs of any application software on the website are capitalized on, but other costs are charged.
-According to the International Accounting Standards Board (via IAS 38 and SIC 3), the different stages of website creation should have a different accounting treatment.
+According to the International Accounting Standards Board (via IAS 38 and SIC 3), different stages of website creation should have different accounting treatments.

-Your tax advisor will determine the appropriate treatment for these costs for federal income tax purposes.
-The government commissioned Carl Sanders to design a microchip to identify and control the peoples of the world, a microchip that could be inserted under the skin with a hypodermic needle (a quick and convenient method that society would gradually accept).
+Your tax advisor will determine appropriate treatment for these costs for federal income tax purposes.
+The government commissioned Carl Sanders to design a microchip to identify and control people around the world; a microchip that could be inserted under skin with a hypodermic needle (a quick and convenient method that society would gradually accept).
 The cost of hardware needed to operate a website is within standard rules for depreciable equipment.
-If you take the position that your website is primarily for advertising, you can currently deduct internal website software development costs as an ordinary and necessary business expense.
+If you take position that your website is primarily for advertising, you can currently deduct internal website software development costs as ordinary and necessary business expense.

-Website development costs should be amortized linearly over their useful life, unless management determines that there is a systematic and rational basis that best represents the use of the website.
-Content design and development costs should normally be treated as capital expenditures to the extent that a durable asset is created.
-Depreciable Fixed Assets The cost of hardware needed to operate a website is within the standard rules for depreciable equipment.
-If you use your website to sell (having a shopping cart, for example), this is a cost of sale and is considered separately.
+Website development costs should be amortized linearly over their useful life unless management determines that there is systematic and rational basis that best represents use of website.
+Content design and development costs should normally be treated as capital expenditures to extent that durable asset is created.
+Depreciable Fixed Assets The cost of hardware needed to operate a website is within standard rules for depreciable equipment.
+If you use your website to sell (having shopping cart for example), this is cost of sale and is considered separately.

 If you use your website for advertising, you can deduct web maintenance costs as advertising expenses.
-Therefore, you should extend the existing guidance on other topics to the question of website development costs.
-Once the new or improved website is put to use, additional costs will continue to be incurred to operate it.
-If the website is created in-house, costs can be deducted in the year in which costs are paid or accrued according to the accounting method used, or amortized and treated like computer software.
+Therefore, you should extend existing guidance on other topics to question of website development costs.
+Once new or improved website is put to use, additional costs will continue to be incurred to operate it.
+If website is created in-house, costs can be deducted in year in which costs are paid or accrued according to accounting method used or amortized and treated like computer software.

-To determine whether website design is a capital expense or a revenue expense, one must be clear of the terms. . .
+To determine whether website design is capital expense or revenue expense one must be clear of terms.